ERISA Fidelity Bonds Cover Losses from Theft and Fraud

 Under ERISA section 412, “Every fiduciary of an employee benefit plan and every person who handles funds or other property of such a plan shall be bonded.”
 ERISA requires that fiduciaries carry bond coverage valued at:

-- At least 10% of the plan assets that are handled, and
+- At least 10 percent of the plan assets that are handled, and

 The law specifically requires that this fidelity bond insures a plan against losses due to fraud or dishonesty—theft being the most obvious example—on the part of those who handle plan funds or other property of an employee plan.
 This coverage includes, but is not limited to, the plan’s fiduciaries.
 “Handling” is defined as: